clambro/black-hole-thesis/docs/description.md

 ### The Main Results

 We have everything we need now, so let's visualize a few simulations.
-This first one is at amplitude $\epsilon=35$ and collapses immediately into a black hole (the sharp ring at the end of the video is the horizon):
+This first one is at amplitude $\epsilon=35$ and collapses immediately into a black hole (the sharp ring at the end of the video is the horizon).

 https://github.com/user-attachments/assets/2e2b00d9-4553-428c-b7d1-1d953cc10d7e